Skip to contents

 number_cluster

-numeric vector with number of final clusters
+numeric vector indicating the number of clusters to evaluate (e.g., 3:5)

 fuzzyness